salesforcecli/plugin-deploy-retrieve-metadata/README.md

     If you don’t specify a test level, the default behavior depends on the contents of your deployment package.
 For more information, see “Running Tests in a Deployment” in the Metadata API Developer Guide.

-  -t, --target-org=<value>  Login username or alias for the target org.
+  -o, --target-org=<value>  Login username or alias for the target org.

     Overrides your default org.